 The headline should be short and unambiguous, 5-10 words.
 Please do not use capital letters apart from the first word and names etc.

 Please provide a standfirst/summary that will appear at the top of the text in bold, approximately 20 words.
 This should follow-on from, and not repeat, the headline and end with a full stop.
 Please identify a key quotation from the body of the text that will also appear towards the top of the webpage.
 These should both appear above the main body text in any emailed submission.

-The total article should be approximately 600 to 1,000 words in length.
+The total article should be approximately 600 to 1,500 words in length, with a preference for pieces around 1000 words.
 The body of the text should include short two-word subheadings: the first should appear roughly after the first three paragraphs, and thereafter every five paragraphs.
 These are intended to organise the text and keep the reader interested, they are not intended to encapsulate an argument.

 Where possible, please include a high resolution photograph that you have permission to use or re-use, along with a short description (5 words), source and copyright information.
 This should not be a graphic.
 Climate Visuals is a good source.
 You can also check Flickr and Google Images - be sure to restrict your search to images that are free to use and share.

 Each new article published on the website ends with This Author, followed by a short - less than 30 words - biography of the author.
 Job titles should be given in lower case.
 This is a good place to link to any book which has been published (the title should be italicised) and to also include a Twitter handle if the author so wishes.

 Remember that you are writing for an online format that will be read on a variety of digital devices, many of them handheld and less suitable for reading long, complex sentences and paragraphs.
 Ensure that paragraphs are concise, declarative and self-contained, and that the crux of the story appears at the very beginning.